camilaazuma/emacs.d/README.md

 # This is a Clojure-friendly based emacs config

-I got the basic settings from @flyingmachine and put some flimflan faffing hodge-podge jibber-jabber packages and settings to make procrastination real.
+I got the basic settings from @flyingmachine and put some flimflan faffing hodge-podge jibber-jabber packages and settings to make procrastination real, also a Javascript REPL.
 Feel free to change all you wish.

 ---
 If you're new to emacs, check out